CHEM 3630 - Physical Chemistry III

-Students will complete experiment reports (3 major reports and 3 minor reports).
-Students will be provided with sample reports or rubrics with guidelines on report structure and approximate length.
-Each major report is worth 8% of the assessment and each minor report is worth 2% of the assessment.
+Students will complete 3 experiment reports and 3 in-lab assessments.
+Students will be provided with sample reports or rubrics assessment criteria, and guidelines on report structure and approximate length.
+Each major report is worth 8% of the assessment and each in-lab assessment is worth 2% of the assessment.
 Students will complete 3 experiments, with each experiment taking 2 lab sessions (1 experiment approximately every 3 weeks).
-They will submit a minor report in the lab session on completion of an experiment in which they report data collected and preliminary data and a major report approximately one week after the completion of an experiment.
-In general, each experiment will be assessed on laboratory results (graphs, quality of data, calculations, etc.) as well as the laboratory note books and reports.
+The in-lab assessment will assess risk assessment, laboratory skills, and recording and analysis of experimental results.
+An experimental report will be submitted on completion of each experiment.

 The final 3-hour examination will examine all components of the course.
 It may consist of any combination of multiple choice, short-answer and/or long-answer questions.

 SubmissionSubmission of Assigned Work